 If you have questions about whether your project needs IRB approval, please speak with your SIP coordinator and/or the current chair of the Kalamazoo College IRB.

-What kinds of things should my reflection include?
+What kinds of things should my final reflection include?

 Each reflection will be unique, just as each SIP 593 is unique.
 However, all reflections should begin with a clear explanation of what you did for your SIP.
 For an experiential SIP, where were you working, for how many hours/weeks, and what were your main responsibilities in the position?
-For the other SIP 593 types, what were your goals setting out, how did you structure your time, and what did you end up producing?
+For a creative SIP 593, what were your goals setting out, how did you structure your time, and what did you end up producing?

 Finally, remember that good writing is clear, organized, and credible.
 A well-written reflection should provide the reader with plenty of concrete examples to illustrate your points.
 Try not to over-simplify or sugar-coat your experiences too much.
 Including examples of struggles that you had and overcame along the way can lend credibility and depth to your reflection.
 Your reflection should flow well, leading the reader through your SIP journey and ending with some clear ideas about how this SIP was beneficial for you.